The Homosexual Was Invented in 1869

 And even within England, law and life were not the same thing.

 Conviction required proof of penetration.
-Witnesses.
+This means witnesses.
 Evidence almost impossible to produce without a confession or someone caught in the act.
-Most prosecutions were for “attempted sodomy” or “gross indecency”—serious, but not the gallows.
-And even those required someone to talk.
+Most prosecutions were for “attempted sodomy” or “gross indecency.”
+Serious, but not the gallows.
+And even this required someone to talk.

 This created a system where discretion was everything.
-Not secrecy in the modern sense—not the closet, not a hidden authentic self buried beneath performance.
+Not secrecy, per se.
+Not really the closet (which we’re defining as a hidden authentic self buried beneath performance.)
 Discretion.
 Conduct.
 The management of what was seen and what was said.

 The gentleman’s agreement was simple: don’t make us know.